I’m sure you’ve all heard the saying “never judge a book by its cover”…

 I knew the strong, powerful meaning behind this metaphorical phrase, but never have I experienced a physical place that put it so deeply into play.

-When planning my trip to Nairobi, Kenya, I’m going to admit that my ideas on this city were a little affected by the media’s negative portrayal.
-The question, “is Nairobi safe?” constantly played on my mind and the minds of those around me; people were constantly questioning my decision to travel to a place with such a negative wrap.
+When planning my trip to Nairobi, Kenya, I’m going to admit that my ideas about this city were a little affected by white supremacy and the media’s negative portrayal.
+The question, “is Nairobi safe?” frequently played on my mind and the minds of those around me; people were constantly questioning my decision to travel to a place with such a negative wrap.

 Of course, I wasn’t going to let the negativity stop me, and boy oh boy am I glad that I didn’t!

-As I’m sure you’ve gathered by my other Kenya posts, I fell in love with this country more than ever before.
-Nairobi was a place so unlike what I had imagined, leaving all of my prior perceptions simply washed down the drain.
+As I’m sure you’ve gathered from my other Kenya posts, I fell in love with this country more than ever before.
+Nairobi was a place so unlike what I ever could have imagined, leaving all of my prior perceptions simply washed down the drain.

-Every place has issues, but the fact that this particular city unknowingly inflicts such a devastating fear upon those that have never even visited, speaks miles about the media’s influence and the damaging narratives that are depicted on many of Africa’s wonderful nations.
+Every place has issues, but the fact that this particular city indirectly inflicts such a devastating fear upon those that have never even visited, speaks miles about the media’s influence and the damaging narratives that are depicted on many of Africa’s wonderful nations.

 I can’t possibly promise that your experience in Nairobi will be as positive as mine, but you have to remember that bad things could occur no matter where you are in the world.
-There’s beauty in experiencing good and bad times, and that would simply not be possible if we always let fear control our freedom.
+There’s beauty in experiencing good and bad times, and that would simply not be possible if we always let fear take control.

-In this particular instance, my thoughts were totally irrational – as were those of the majority of people that seemed to question my intentions.
+But in this particular instance, my thoughts were totally irrational ⏤ as were those of the majority of people that seemed to question my intentions.
 I feel ashamed to have let these ideas even slightly enter my mind before experiencing this city for myself.

 After my very first day in Nairobi, I couldn’t get the quote out of my head… “you should never judge a book by its cover”.
 This city really did shove all of my expectations right back into my face.

-Nairobi isn’t perfect, but the pages of its book are far better than what’s displayed on the cover!
+Nairobi isn’t perfect, but the pages of its book are far better than what’s stereotypically displayed on the cover.

 Disclaimer – This is only based on my personal experience.
 Every experience is different and in no way am I claiming that they will be as positive as my own.
 I simply want you to find the pages in your book before drowning them with the unknown XX